After-school and summer programs for teenagers can be transformative.

 One of the most important aspects of summer programs for older youth is whether they offer young people the opportunity to learn leadership skills.
 In particular, research suggests that adolescents should be provided with meaningful ways to assist in leading activities, contribute to program decision-making, and play an active role in making the program a success.
 When this occurs, young people learn to overcome challenges in the real world, like how to communicate and collaborate with others outside of their families and close circle of friends.

-Victor, age 19, participated in numerous summer programs for youth and volunteer activities during high school, including working in a hospital emergency room, at a petting zoo, and tutoring children.
+Victor, age 19, was one of 44 students interviewed in Tomorrow’s Change Makers.
+He participated in numerous summer programs for youth and volunteer activities during high school, including working in a hospital emergency room, at a petting zoo, and tutoring children.
 He also took advantage of Kiwanis programs and became a Key Club leader.
 Reflecting on these experiences, he said: “I believe that having the opportunities to both serve and lead at many levels had a strong shaping effect on who I am as a leader and a person today.”

 Are there Opportunities for Understanding?